Ilagan: Languages

 There are three native languages in Ilagan: Ibanag, Ilocano, and Tagalog, which make it a multilingual city.
 English is used primarily in communication for government publications, local newsprints, road signs, and commercial signs, and in doing official business transactions in the city.

 Population

-As of the 2024 census, Imelda Bliss Village is the most populous barangay with 7,961 people while Carikkikan Sur is the least populous barangay with just 223 people.
+As of the 2024 census, the population was 164,020 people, with a density of sigfig 164,020/1,166.26.
+Imelda Bliss Village remains the most populous barangay with 7,961 people while Carikkikan Sur is the least populous with just 223 people.

 The rapid increase of the population in Ilagan is attributed to the current growth of economic activities especially in the sectors of Commerce, Industry, Agriculture, and Housing.
-Ilagan is one of the 145 emerging cities in the Philippines with more than 100,000 residents.
+Ilagan is one of the emerging cities in the Philippines with more than 100,000 residents.
 Statistics from the Philippine Statistics Authority show that Ilagan had a population 131,24311 in 2007, which increased to 135,174 people in the 2010 census making Ilagan as the most populous city in the province of Isabela and the second in Cagayan Valley after Tuguegarao.
-In the 2020 census, the population of Ilagan, was 158,218 people, with a density of sigfig 158,218/1,166.26.